Shuafat: British Mandate

-Jordanian period
+Jordan

 The town of Shuafat was to be the most northernmost point of the corpus separatum proposed in 1947 for Jerusalem and its surrounding villages, which "in view of its association with three world religions" was to be "accorded special and separate treatment from the rest of Palestine and should be placed under effective United Nations control".

 In mid-February, during the 1948 Arab–Israeli War, Abd al-Qadir al-Husayni, leader of Palestinian irregulars in the area, tried to persuade the residents of Shuafat to attack the neighbouring Jewish village of Neve Yaakov but the invitation was declined.
 On 13 May the villagers were evacuated on orders from the Arab Legion.
 Shortly afterwards the Palmach captured Shuafat, destroying many of the buildings.
 Shuafat was then occupied by Jordan, which annexed the West Bank in April 1950.

 Jordan's king Hussein also built a palace here.

 In 1961, the population of Shuafat was 2,541, of whom 253 were Christian.